Luger-Lab/coding-tutorials/basic_computing/README.md

     Another use of this function is to rename files (because that is essentially what you are doing).
 To do this simply `mv <old_name> <new_name>`, you can also move and rename entire directories.
     0. *Tab filling.* One of the biggest timesavers in coding is using the tab key to autofill a function in your path or the name of a file/directory after you have typed the first few characters.
     Tabbing twice will give you a list of all files or directories in your current directory.
     0. *Home directory.* You home directory is usually where you will start a terminal session and contains all of the personal files necessary for you to work, including hidden files and programs.
 Usually your home directory is stored on a smaller, faster drive and not meant for the storage of large datasets.
-You can get to your home directory by using:
-        - the absolute path `/home/shawn`
-        - relative path eg. `../../shawn`
-        - the tilde `cd ~`
-        - an empty cd `cd `
     0. *Permissions.* All files and folders on a computer have a set of permissions, which you can view using `ls -l`.
 There are three levels of permissions: user, group, and other.
 And three types of permission in each level: read(r), write(w) and execute(x).
 These are denoted by sets of 3 letters per level.
         ```
         -rwx------ 1 shla9937 lugerlab 0 Sep  3 16:48 user.txt